 Keep your head up.
 An unsuccessful application to a university you had your heart set on can be a tough blow, but try not to get too disheartened - wait to hear back from your other UCAS choices and research your options.

-If you didn’t respond to a university’s communication by a required date, or you missed an interview, your application to a university might be withdrawn.
-There are a number of other possible reasons too, so it’s worth finding out why your application has been withdrawn through UCAS Track.
+If you didn’t respond to a university’s communication by a required date, or you missed an interview, your application might be withdrawn.
+There are a number of other possible reasons too, so using UCAS Track it’s worth finding out why your application has been withdrawn.

 Once you’ve received responses from all the courses you applied to, you need to choose your firm (first) and insurance (backup) choices.
-This is a big decision and you can only choose one of each, so use our guide to help.
+This is a big decision and you can only choose one of each, so use our guide How to choose your UK Firm and Insurance to help.

 When to do it?

-Generally speaking, the longer you wait the better, as long as you safely meet the deadline.
+Generally speaking, the longer you wait to reply the better, as long as you safely meet the deadline.
+Your reply deadline is unique to you - check UCAS Track to see your deadline.